If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 - cryptoloop [obsolete]

 - cryptoloop implements encrypted loop devices.
 It uses the kernel's crypto architecture and therefore allows to use various encryption algorithms.
-It uses the sector number as IV which is prone to watermarking attacks.
+It uses the sector number as the initialization vector (IV) which is prone to watermarking attacks.
 Support for cryptoloop in losetup has been removed in openSUSE 12.2.